kausthubh-coder/shru/docs/realtime-agent.md

 # Realtime Agent (OpenAI)

-This page explains how the test app uses OpenAI's Realtime API to run a voice-based tutor that can observe the whiteboard and act via tools.
+This page explains how the session workspace uses OpenAI's Realtime API to run a voice-based tutor that can observe the whiteboard and act via tools.
+The legacy `/test-app` prototype is deprecated.

 **Related docs:**
 - [Architecture Overview](architecture.md) — System architecture and data flow